microsoft/fabricrealtimelab/modules/moduleex01.md

 ![Query Error](../images/moduleex/moduleex01/orderissue.png)

 As you can see in the results, we've ingested a row (symbol WHO), but missing some other symbols.
 This has caused our use of the *prev()* function to give us the wrong results temporarily (matching the symbol BCUZ).
-Alarmingly, this erroneously sees this as a massive price drop, but if we were to query this a moment later, you'd likely see the rows complete.
+Alarmingly, this erroneously calculates this as a massive price drop, but if we were to query this a moment later, you'd likely see the value is corrected.

-While our query should be resilient to these situations, the issue is caused because the code writing the events to the event hub are not (nor should they be) in alphabetical order.
-While we can review the code that generates the data in another module, the python datatable looks like so:
+While our query should be resilient to these situations, the issue is due to the events being published to the event hub in a different order than specified in the order by.
+While we can review the code that generates the data in another module, the python datatable that generates the prices looks like so:

 ```python
 dataTable = [